-Patients who are taking thiazide diuretics should be monitored for electrolyte depletion, dehydration, weakness, hypotension, renal impairment, and hypersensitivities.4
+Patients who are taking thiazide diuretics should be monitored for electrolyte depletion, dehydration, weakness, hypotension, renal impairment, and hypersensitivities.4 changes in weight.

-Patients should be instructed to take these medications at the same time each day and notify their healthcare provider if they experience significant changes in weight.
 Thiazide diuretics may cause orthostatic changes so individuals should change positions slowly.
 Additionally, some patients may note increased photosensitivity so protective measures should be taken.
 Patients should monitor their blood pressure and comply with interventions to reduce hypertension.5